We are more than a boutique retailing beautiful product.

 They are credible.

-As Heather worked in the development sector in South East Asia, living there for almost 8 years and she has a broad network of people involved in the sector.
+As Heather worked in the development sector in South East Asia, living there for almost 8 years, she has a broad network of people involved in the sector.
 Our founding producers were recommended to her by people she knew had been involved in some way and seen them in action.

 As for Dignity has grown, it has started to build relationships with new producers.
 These producers have credibility based on their association with external bodies such as World Fair Trade Organisation etc.